w3c/wai-older-users/_older-users/literature.md

 {% include box.html type="start" h="2" title="Summary" class="full" %}
 {:/}

 This page introduces a review of literature about web accessibility and older users.
-It includes summaries of the **impact and prevelance of ageing** and:
+It includes summaries of the **impact and prevalence of ageing** and:

 * [hearing loss](#hearing)
 * [vision decline](#vision)